Intel: Attempts at entering the smartphone market

 In April 2011, Intel began a pilot project with ZTE Corporation to produce smartphones using the Intel Atom processor for China's domestic market.
 In December 2011, Intel announced that it reorganized several of its business units into a new mobile and communications group that would be responsible for the company's smartphone, tablet, and wireless efforts.
-Intel planned to introduce Medfield – a processor for tablets and smartphones – to the market in 2012, as an effort to compete with ARM.
-As a 32-nanometer processor, Medfield is designed to be energy-efficient, which is one of the core features in ARM's chips.
+Intel planned to introduce Medfield – a processor for tablets and smartphones – to the market in 2012, as an effort to compete with Arm.
+As a 32-nanometer processor, Medfield is designed to be energy-efficient, one of Arm's chips' core features.

-At the Intel Developers Forum (IDF) 2011 in San Francisco, Intel's partnership with Google was announced.
+Intel's partnership with Google was announced at the Intel Developers Forum (IDF) 2011 in San Francisco.
 In January 2012, Google announced Android 2.3, supporting Intel's Atom microprocessor.
 In 2013, Intel's Kirk Skaugen said that Intel's exclusive focus on Microsoft platforms was a thing of the past and that they would now support all "tier-one operating systems" such as Linux, Android, iOS, and Chrome.

 In 2014, Intel cut thousands of employees in response to "evolving market trends", and offered to subsidize manufacturers for the extra costs involved in using Intel chips in their tablets.
 In April 2016, Intel cancelled the SoFIA platform and the Broxton Atom SoC for smartphones, effectively leaving the smartphone market.

 Intel custom foundry

-Finding itself with excess fab capacity after the failure of the Ultrabook to gain market traction and with PC sales declining, in 2013 Intel reached a foundry agreement to produce chips for Altera using a 14nm process.
+Finding itself with excess fab capacity after the failure of the Ultrabook to gain market traction and with PC sales declining, in 2013 Intel reached a foundry agreement to produce chips for Altera using a 14 nm process.
 General Manager of Intel's custom foundry division Sunit Rikhi indicated that Intel would pursue further such deals in the future.
 This was after poor sales of Windows 8 hardware caused a major retrenchment for most of the major semiconductor manufacturers, except for Qualcomm, which continued to see healthy purchases from its largest customer, Apple.